Sorted the paperwork? Practise the interview at Opaige

 Visa Agency Employee vs Freelance Immigration Consultant: The Income Gap Nobody Talks About

 Agency consultants average $73K–$95K/year.
 Top freelance channel partners on wholesale platforms clear $100K+ working part-time.
-Here's exactly why the gap exists — and who it favours.
+Here's exactly why the gap exists.

 $73,895